Battlefield Earth (film): Box office

-The film's scathingly bad reviews and poor word-of-mouth led to a precipitous falling-off in its grosses.
+The film's scathing reviews and poor word-of-mouth led to a precipitous falling-off in its grosses.
 Having earned $11.5 million from 3,307 screens on its opening weekend, it ranked in second place at the box office below Gladiator.
-Its take collapsed by 67 percent to $3.9 million the following weekend, giving an average take of $1,158 per screen.
-The film made almost 54 percent of its entire domestic gross in its first three days and flatlined thereafter, with earnings dropping a further 75 percent by the end of its third week to $1 million.
+Its take collapsed by 66percent to $3.9 million the following weekend, giving an average take of $1,158 per screen.
+The film made almost 54 percent of its entire domestic gross in its first three days and flatlined thereafter, with earnings dropping a further 74 percent by the end of its third week to $1 million.
 The following week, facing earnings of just $205,000, Warner Bros. attempted to cut its losses by slashing the number of screens at which the film was being shown.
 The number was reduced from 2,600 to 600.
 By its sixth weekend on release, the film was showing on 95 screens and had made $19,000 in a week – less than $200 per screen.

 The film ultimately earned $21,471,685 in the United States and Canada and $8,253,978 internationally for a total of $29,725,663 worldwide, falling well short of its reported $73 million production budget and $20 million in estimated marketing costs.
-It is one of the most expensive box office bombs in film history.
+It is one of the most expensive box-office bombs in film history.

 In a 2006 list of "the top 10 biggest box office failures", Kat Giantis of MSN Movies placed Battlefield Earth as tied with Inchon (both of which are sponsored by their respective religious movements: Scientology and the Unification Church) for number seven.
+In a 2023 list of "the 50 worst decisions in movie history", Andy Greene of Rolling Stone included it at number eleven.